wasmerio/wasmer.io/_posts/wasmer-takes-webassembly-libraries-manistream-with-wai.md

 ### Let’s publish it!

+Publishing requires installing `wapm` with [the Wasmer installer](https://docs.wasmer.io/ecosystem/wapm/getting-started) and the [`cargo wapm`](https://github.com/wasmerio/cargo-wapm)  helper installed (`cargo install cargo-wapm`).
+If you haven't already, make sure to run `wapm login` to log into your WAPM account (don't forget to [sign up][sign-up] if you haven't already).

-We'll need to update `Cargo.toml` so this package can be published to WAPM.
+Now we're set up, we'll need to update `Cargo.toml` so this package can be published to WAPM.

 ```toml
 # Cargo.toml